Natural environment

 Use this resource to:

-- Set targets: Set objectives for a portion of the portfolio to be ‘taxonomy-aligned’.
+• Set targets and plan: Set objectives for a portion of the portfolio to be ‘taxonomy-aligned’.
 Regulation provides investors with a set of performance thresholds that have to be met for an underlying asset to be viewed as operating sustainably in relation to one the EU’s six environmental objectives.
 Underlying assets that are ‘taxonomy aligned’ are generating sustainable outcomes and are therefore also ‘Benefiting stakeholders’.

 TCFD recommendations